gsoules/MkDocs/digital-archive/docs/plugins/avantelasticsearch/avantelasticsearch.md

 # AvantElasticsearch

-Provides the [AvantSeach](https://github.com/gsoules/AvantSearch) plugin with access to an Elasticsearch service hosted on Amazon AWS.
+Provides support for [Elasticsearch](https://aws.amazon.com/elasticsearch-service/)  hosted on Amazon AWS.

+---

+## Configuration options

+AvantElasticsearch has these configuration options:

+The following sections describe each option in detail.

+---

 ## Dependencies
-The AvantElasticsearch plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed and activated.
+The AvantElasticsearch plugin requires that the [AvantCommon] plugin be installed and activated.

 This plugin was developed specifically for [Digital Archive](http://thedigitalarchive.net/) installations.
 It has special knowledge of the following Omeka elements and how they are used in these installations.